 Sione 'John' Lauti is a proud Oakland native, graduate of OUSD and honored to serve Oakland's Asian Pacific Islander students and community.
 Born to immigrant parents from the islands of Tonga, Sione's family arrived to East Oakland in the 1960's seeking a promising future for their family and future generations.

-Born and raised in Oakland California, after receiving my Bachelor’s in Mass Communications - Journalism, I spent a number of years in multiple roles working in media, youth development and academic programs throughout the Oakland community.
-Working for Student Program for Academic & Athletic Transitioning (SPAAT), Lincolns Oakland Freedom Schools (OFS), Heads Up Program via Head- Royce School and most recently The Office of African American Male Achievement (AAMA).
+Born and raised in Oakland, California, after receiving my Bachelor's in Mass Communications - Journalism, I spent a number of years in multiple roles working in media, youth development and academic programs throughout the Oakland community.
+Working for the Student Program for Academic & Athletic Transitioning (SPAAT), Lincolns Oakland Freedom Schools (OFS), Heads Up Program via Head-Royce School and most recently The Office of African American Male Achievement (AAMA).

-After teaching in AAMA for six years and becoming an impactful facilitator I found myself in a unique situation, where I was able to teach black boys and have the opportunity to expand as a leader in cultural youth development.
-I was able to create an annual school wide empowerment conference for 200 boys of color, build relationships with local and national resources, manage cross country exploration trips for youth and most importantly foster a culture of empowering and engaging black boys within a school system through changing the narrative about who they are.
+After teaching at AAMA for six years and becoming an impactful facilitator, I found myself in a unique situation, where I was able to teach black boys and have the opportunity to expand as a leader in cultural youth development.
+I was able to create an annual school wide empowerment conference for 200 boys of color, build relationships with local and national resources, manage cross-country exploration trips for young people and, most importantly, foster a culture of empowering and engaging black boys within a school system through changing the narrative about who they are.

-I recently finished my Master’s in Education Policy and Management from Harvard Graduate School of Education '19'.
-Upon return to Oakland I wanted my work to foster systems and structures for equity and inclusion, growth and dynamic experiences in education through different mediums, which led me to continue my work with AAMA and join The Office of Equity.
+I recently finished my Master's in Education Policy and Management from Harvard Graduate School of Education '19'.
+Upon returning to Oakland, I wanted my work to foster systems and structures for equity and inclusion, growth and dynamic experiences in education through different mediums, which led me to continue my work with AAMA and join The Office of Equity.

 Cintya Molina - Program Manager - LCAP Engagement

 Jamal Muhammad - Targeted Specialist - African American Male Achievement